 Egg allergy can also cause food protein-induced enterocolitis syndrome (FPIES) which will look like regular vomiting and has daily runny poops.

 Talk to your doctor if you are seeing these symptoms.

 Outgrowing an Egg Allergy

 Like cow’s milk allergy, almost 80% of children seem to naturally outgrow an egg allergy.
 Being able to eat baked egg, and regularly eating it seems to increase the chance of outgrowing an egg allergy.

 As with all allergies, kids with lower levels of IgE antibodies and fewer other allergic diseases are more likely to outgrow an egg allergy.

 After peanut allergy, the possibility of preventing egg allergy is the most studied and proven.

 Across five different studies, and most recently the PETIT study, it has been shown that most egg allergies can be prevented by feeding babies eggs as soon as they can tolerate solid foods.

-Starting with baked egg (cooked with a starch at 350F for 30 mins) was shown to be 15 times safer for young babies than starting with scrambled eggs.
+Starting with hard-boiled egg was shown to be 15 times safer for young babies than starting with scrambled eggs.
 Because most babies are allergic to egg whites, feeding babies egg yolks was not found to be helpful because the proteins needed for immune training are in the egg whites.
 Babies should never be fed raw eggs.

-Lil Mixins Baked Egg Powder eliminates the time it takes to bake eggs, and makes them safe for babies as young as 4 months old.
+Lil Mixins Hard Boiled Egg Powder and Daily Mix with Hard-Boiled Egg eliminates the time it takes to cook eggs, and makes them safe for babies as young as 4 months old.